elmirIsgenderov/Foodify/README.md

 💡 This project helped me improve my skills in Android development and gain hands-on experience with modern tools and libraries.
 I'm excited to keep learning and building more useful applications! 🚀📱

+## 📷 Screenshots
+Below are screenshots of the application: